Abdullah149081/100daysChallenge/README.md

 ### Problem - 2
  - Write a function that takes a string as input and returns a new string with the first letter of each word capitalized and no spaces only  First latter  add #

+### Problem - 3
+ - Write a function that takes a string and a character and returns the number of occurrences of the character in the string.